~Disclaimer~

 Catching a tiger by the toe gets easier with practice, my friend Stumpy told me.

 I was addicted to nicotine gum, chewing three packs a day.
-So in order to ween myself off, I started smoking.
+So in order to ween myself off, I started smoking Until I discovered services such as the one described in this review.

 Grandma said the secret ingredient in her cookies was love.
 But I spied on her while she was baking.
 It was really boogers.